Reasons Behind Your Shiny Skin And Ways To Manage It

 If you are trying to mattify your skin, go for oil-free primers that have shine-control or oil-absorbing properties.
 Apply them to the areas that produce excess oil, like the T-zone.
 If you have excessively oily skin, go light on foundations.
 They can feel heavy and prevent the skin from breathing.
 Instead, go for lightweight tinted moisturizers.

 Keep a sebum-preventing powder handy.
 Use it for touch-ups and prevent shine.
 No-sebum powders have a mineral-based formula that absorbs excess oil and prevents shine for at least a few hours.

 5. Use A Moisturizer

 Wondering why use a moisturizer on oily skin?
 Well, when your skin is moisturized, your skin does not need to produce excess sebum to keep it moisturized.
-So, skipping moisturizers is a strict no-no.
+So, for many, skipping moisturizers is a strict no-no.

 Use a lightweight, water-based moisturizer.
 You can use emulsions or gel-based products that contain hyaluronic acid, aloe vera, and green tea.
 Emulsions are water-based and are excellent for oily skin.

 The trick is to find the right formula and consistency.
 Check for sheer sunscreens with an oil-free formula and micronized zinc oxide to absorb excess oil.
 Zinc in the formula can help prevent acne without causing shine or oiliness.

 7. Use A Clay Mask

 Once a week, treat your skin with a clay mask.
 Check for masks with bentonite clay, Fuller’s earth, and kaolin clay.
 They absorb the excess oil from your skin and exfoliate it to keep it bright and glowing.